 The challenges for nursing leaders go beyond staffing shortages

-Meanwhile, across all age groups, resilience and decompression are down, but activation remains stable (aside from slight declines among younger RNs).
+Meanwhile, across all age groups, employee resilience and decompression are down, but activation remains stable (aside from slight declines among younger RNs).
 This data suggests that, while RNs still feel a deep and powerful calling to their chosen profession, they’re also drained and demoralized after the events of the past two years.

 DEI has emerged as a key driver of nurse engagement and retention